Functional Regression with Intensively Measured Longitudinal Outcomes: A New Lens through Data Partitioning: Introduction

 The remainder of this paper is organized as follows.
 We set up the problem, notation and a running example in Section \ref{s:notation}.
 Section \ref{s:distStep} describes the proposed data partitioning, model construction and estimation, and efficient integration approach.
-In Section \ref{s:asymp}, we establish the asymptotic theory of the proposed distributed estimator.
-In Section \ref{s:impl}, we develop the asymptotically and computationally efficient smooth constrained meta (SCM) estimator.
+In Section \ref{s:asymp}, we establish the asymptotic theoretical properties of the proposed distributed estimator.
+In Section \ref{s:impl}, we develop the statistically and computationally efficient smooth constrained meta (SCM) estimator.
 In Section \ref{s:sims}, we investigate the finite sample performance of our SCM estimator through simulations.
 In Section \ref{s:NHANES}, we illustrate the application of our method with the analysis of physical activity counts in NHANES described by model \eqref{eq:nhanesMean}.
-Details, theorem conditions, proofs, and additional NHANES information are provided in the web supporting information.
-Code for implementation, simulations, and data analysis is also available in the web supporting information.
+Details, theorem conditions, proofs, and additional NHANES information can be provided upon request.
+Code for implementation, simulations, and data analysis is also available upon request.